thanh-hai-tran/LimeChain/Tech/README.md

 - *.env* requires a private key to check contracts on testnets.
 - *hardhat.config.ts* contains configuration information for deployment with Hardhat.
 Currently, we use only Arbitrum, Base, and Optimism testnets.
 The information for Avalanche and Amoy testnets are provided as comments.
 - *layerzero.config.ts* contains configuration information for LayerZero V2.
 This current setting allows instances on Arbitrum, Base, and Optimism testnets communicate each others.
+- *Architecture and Message Flow Design.pdf* describes the architecture and message flow design.

 ## Security